hermeznetwork/docs/docs/developers/glossary.md

 Set of parameters defined in the system that allow certain configuration from governance in order to modify the behavior of the network.

 ## Transactions
-Transactions is the generic name given to every operation in the Hermez network.
+Transactions is the generic name given to every operation in the Hermez Network.
 Transactions may be initiated by a user or by the coordinator.
-Transactions may also happen at L1 or L2.
-The coordinator node is in charge to collecting and processing transactions in batches generating a zk-SNARK to proofs that transactions have been carried out according to some rules.
+Transactions may also happen on L1 or L2.
+The coordinator node is in charge of collecting and processing transactions in batches generating a ZK-SNARK to prove that the transactions have been carried out according to some rules.

 ### Atomic Transactions
-Hermez provides the capability that some transactions to bea processed together.
+Hermez provides the capability for some transactions to be processed together.
 This feature is called Atomic Transactions.

 ## Trees
-Hermez uses Sparse Merkle Trees to store the state of the Hermez network.
+Hermez uses Sparse Merkle Trees to store the state of the Hermez Network.
 There are two main tree structures:
 - State Tree
 - Exit Tree